RozMeg/rozmeg/README.md

 I'm Meg.
 I'm a biostatistician by training who's spent most of the last decade in the public health sphere.
 It occurred to me that someone down the line might need proof that I can code and analyze things in fancy ways.
 Hence, here is my GitHub, a testament to how much time I've spent staring at a computer.

 Working in public health and medical spaces, I've written a lot of code and results that I can't share publicly (because patient privacy, politics, cat ate my laptop, etc.).
-But...I can usually talk about them.
+But...I can usually talk about them or at least the process of doing them.
 Here's a list of some things I've done:

 #### Highlights:
 - Automation of error identification and simple feedback messages in SAS and Python for an electronic lab reporting onboarding process